XeniaHerr/Orkan/HACKING.md

 Change the way the result is handled.
 Write two Functions that can be swapped depending to runtime.
 One that launches a program with args and one that simply prints the result to stdout.

+## Corners

+- Parameter : $r$ in ptx.

+Set a point  $r$ ptx away from the left, right corners (center).
+Every ptx that is not inside the circle with radius $r$ is set to opacity 0.
+I don't know if or how this will work.